codecypher/LearnAI/Level-1/ml/ml_crash_course.md

 In modern times, we have formalized Ockham's razor into the fields of statistical learning theory and computational learning theory.

-These fields have developed **generalization bounds** whicha is a statistical description of a model's ability to generalize to new data based on factors such as:
+These fields have developed **generalization bounds** which is a statistical description of a model's ability to generalize to new data based on factors such as:

   - the complexity of the model
   - the model's performance on training data